Kapeli Pifeleti

-Kapeli Pifeleti (born September 1, 1999) is a rugby union player who plays as a hooker and prop for Saracens in Premiership Rugby and the United States national team.
-Born in Tonga, Pifeleti has also represented the United States with the USA Selects and England with the England national under-18 team.
+Kapeli Pifeleti (born September 1, 1999) is a rugby union player who plays as a hooker and prop for Provence in Pro D2 and the United States national team.
+Born in Tonga, Pifeleti has also represented the United States with the USA Selects and England with the England U18 team.

 Club career

-Saracens Academy
+Saracens

-Pifeleti played for Saracens F.C. in 2017 and 2018, making appearances with the Saracens Storm and Saracens Under-18 sides.
+Pifeleti played for Saracens in 2017 and 2018, making appearances with the Saracens Storm and Saracens Under-18 sides.

+Pifeleti came off the bench as a substitute during the 2021–22 Premiership Rugby final which Saracens lost against Leicester Tigers to finish runners up.
+The following season saw him make ten appearances for Saracens as they became league champions.
+In total Pifeleti played 49 games for Saracens.

 San Diego Legion

 In late 2018, it was announced that Pifeleti would play for the San Diego Legion during Major League Rugby's 2019 season.
-Pifeleti made his debut for the Legion on January 27, 2019, appearing as a substitute and playing at prop, in a 25–23 defeat to Rugby United New York.
+Pifeleti made his debut for the Legion on January 27, 2019, appearing as a substitute and playing at prop, in a 25–23 defeat to Rugby New York.
 Pifeleti made his first start for the Legion on February 9, 2019, playing at hooker, in a 17–13 victory over Houston.

+Provence

+In January 2025 it was announced that Pifeleti had joined Provence Rugby.

 International career

 England under-18 team

 Pifeleti was named to the roster for the England national under-18 team in 2018.
+In March 2018 he came off the bench as a substitute as England defeated Wales U18.